|

 That's why many people no longer want to eat meat.
 And

 no chicken either, because it's just as bad for chickens.
+That's

 why butchers no longer advertise with drawings of laughing